Serve Our Community & Beyond

 Community Supper Helpers

-St. Philip’s hosts a weekly community supper on Wednesday evenings in the Fellowship Hall that is made possible with volunteers that prepare the food, serve the meal, and clean up afterwards.
+St. Philip’s hosts a weekly community supper on Wednesday evenings via curbside pickup that is made possible with volunteers that prepare the food, serve the meal, and clean up afterwards.
 Shifts are 1 ½ or 2 hours between 3:30 p.m. and 7:00 p.m. on Wednesdays.
-If you are interested helping out, sign up for one or more shifts using Sign Up Genius or contact Renee Youngberg at email@example.com.
+If you are interested helping out, contact LaRae Kazmierkoski at firstname.lastname@example.org.

 Disaster Relief Team Members